Durmitor Dreams of Northern Montenegro: A Guide to Mountain Romance

 Croatia was first.
 I touched down in Dubrovnik, the so-called “Pearl of the Adriatic,” and immediately understood why.
 The medieval Old Town, hugged by those massive stone walls, feels like a storybook stitched to the sea.
 Climbing the ramparts, the Adriatic spreads out in glittering pieces; every corner inside the walls hides a sun-drenched piazza, a whisper of history and the faint salt-scent of coastal life.

 From Dubrovnik, I took a day trip across the border to Mostar in Bosnia and Herzegovina.
 The town’s cobbled alleys and Ottoman-era houses are impossibly photogenic but it’s the Stari Most — the Old Bridge — that stops you in your tracks.
 Watching locals and visitors pause on the arch, listening to the water below, I felt how a single stone span can hold centuries of stories.
-Later that day, the roar of Kravica Waterfall felt refreshingly different — a wide tufa cascade spilling into emerald pools, a perfect counterpoint to the quiet streets of Mostar.
+Later that day, the roar of Kravica Waterfall felt refreshingly different — a wide tufa cascade spilling into emerald pools, a perfect counterpoint to the bustling streets of Mostar.

 Heading north along the coast, Split is where Roman bones meet seaside charm.
-The palace of Diocletian is less a ruin and more a living neighborhood: cafés tucked into ancient walls, sun-drenched squares where locals linger and alleyways that open unexpectedly to the sea.
+The palace of Diocletian is less a ruin and more a lively neighborhood: cafés tucked into ancient walls, sun-drenched squares where locals linger and alleyways that open unexpectedly to the sea.
 From Split, I hopped on a speedboat for island-hopping bliss — the luminous Blue Cave, the tucked-away Stiniva Cove with its dramatic cliffs, the wild beauty of Budikovac and the lively terraces of Hvar.
 Each stop offered a different shade of Croatian coastline, from secret coves to buzzing harbors.

 Leaving the islands behind, I made a detour inland to Plitviče Lakes National Park.
 Walking those wooden pathways over a cascade of terraced lakes felt like moving through a watercolor painting — turquoise pools linked by dozens of waterfalls, all framed by lush forest and limestone cliffs.
 It’s the kind of place where you keep slowing down, just to stare.